Katamaze/Leap/README.md

 | Focus | :wave: Providers | :necktie: Definitely not providers |
 | Revenue model | :heart: Sponsors | :cow2: Milking |

+# A Little Background About Me

+I starterd using WHMCS in 2007 to run my hosting company.
+I quickly realized the importance of automation of this software envisioning how it would increase my productivity, boosting service quality and making my life easier.
+It was love at the first sight.
+I spent the next 6 years coding like crazy on scripts that allowed me to run my business on autopilot.
+Everything was working automagically.

+More than once I managed to anticipate trends and technologies directly in my WHMCS.
+Here are some examples:

+* Bill clients for the actual usage of server resources on a hourly basis before OnApp and Advanced Billing were invented
+* Install any CMS in one click from client area years before Plesk and cPanel incorporated this feature
+* Web panels to manage Teamspeak, Ventrilo and hundreds of game servers with dynamic batch scripts

+Quick forward to 2014, I have drawn the attention of some big names (and also massive ddos attacks) so I decided to sell my company and move to software development.
+That's when I created [katamaze.com](https://katamaze.com) and released several modules for WHMCS based on my deep knowledge of this system and scripts I used to run my previous business.

+Over the years I've worked for or have helped to build hundreds if not thousands of providers.
+I focused on completing the lacks of WHMCS (eg. billing, affiliates, CMS, SEO) and fixing its bugs.
+In retrospect, I shouldn't have done this and you can probably guess why.

-If you think that I am flying too high, please understand that over the years I managed to deliver more useful and tested features in my modules working alone than the entire staff of WHMCS combined.
+If you think that it is impossible for me to creare Leap, please understand that over the years I managed to deliver more useful and tested features in my modules working alone than the entire staff of WHMCS combined.
 Let me give you an idea of what I'm talking about:

 * [Turned WHMCS into a CMS](https://katamaze.com/whmcs/mercury/specifications) with blog, news, docs, feature requests, comments, bug reporting
 * [SEO for WHMCS](https://katamaze.com/blog/45/whmcs-seo-increase-traffic) including SEO URLs, sitemap, GeoIP, OG Tags...